felexkuria/30-Day-Terraform-challenge-/Day20/README.md

    - **Title**: "A Workflow for Deploying Application Code with Terraform"

 ### 5. **Social Media Post**
-   - **Text**: "🚀 Learning how to deploy application code step-by-step with version control and secure variables using Terraform Cloud! #30daytfchallenge #HUG #hashicorp #HUGYDE @Chi Che. #IaC #terraform"
+   - **Text**: "🚀 Learning how to deploy application code step-by-step with version control and secure variables using Terraform Cloud! #30daytfchallenge #HUG #hashicorp #HUGMERU @awsaimlkenyaug #IaC #terraform"

 ## How to Submit Your Work